 Because of the growing popularity of BTC, several new cryptocurrencies have been created to attempt to penetrate the market.
 BTC’s strongest competitor is Ethereum, followed by other cryptocurrencies known as alternative coins, or Altcoins.

 We hope you’ve enjoyed reading CFI’s guide to Bitcoin.
-To learn more about financial markets, check out the following CFI resources.
+To learn more, check out the following CFI resources.